Sustainable Growth at the Interception of Technology and Innovation Ecosystems

 The Cycle of Webinars Format

-The agenda of the event tries to follow a journey from the strategic view of Sustainable Development Goals (SDGs), the concrete needs that need to be addressed in the first week, how the key enabling technologies chosen can be used to contribute to addressing the needs and how these developments can be funded in the second week.
-The goal is to inspire participants in guiding their innovation activities, foster economic growth while contributing to the satisfaction of the SDGs.
+The agenda of the event tried to follow a journey from the strategic view of Sustainable Development Goals (SDGs), the concrete needs that needed to be addressed in the first week, how the key enabling technologies chosen can be used to contribute to addressing the needs and how these developments could be funded in the second week.
+The goal was to inspire participants in guiding their innovation activities, foster economic growth while contributing to the satisfaction of the SDGs.

-Pre-booked brokerage slots are the common matchmaking opportunities for these types of events.
-The participants will apply to have a 2 minutes pitch about their company/product/service, what they are looking for and what they can offer, sharing their contacts to all the audience for getting in touch after the end of the session.
+Pre-booked brokerage slots were the common matchmaking opportunities for these types of events.
+The participants applied to have a 2 minutes pitch about their company/product/service, what they are looking for and what they can offer, sharing their contacts to all the audience for getting in touch after the end of the session.

-The organization will invite a programme committee to ensure overall consistency.
-Members of this committee will chair the sessions.
-The format for all sessions will be very interactive between the speaker, moderator and the audience and will be composed by short presentations that should include interactive tools to allow feedback from the audience and Q&A followed by a round table between speakers.
-In order to achieve maximum impact, the session chair, the moderator, the speakers will be invited to meet ahead of the event and agree on the narrative to be conveyed.
-There will be five moderators, one for the plenary sessions, and one for each of the thematic sessions for both weeks.
-This approach will ensure a logical flow between sessions.
+The organization invited a programme committee to ensure overall consistency.
+Members of this committee were chairs in the sessions.
+The format for all sessions was very interactive between the speaker, moderator and the audience and was composed by short presentations that included interactive tools to allow feedback from the audience and Q&A followed by a round table between speakers.
+In order to achieve maximum impact, the session chair, the moderator, the speakers were invited to meet ahead of the event and agree on the narrative to be conveyed.
+There were five moderators, one for the plenary sessions, and one for each of the thematic sessions for both weeks.
+This approach ensured a logical flow between sessions.

-Plenary sessions will focus on cross-cutting issues.
-P1 will focus on the importance of the UN SDGs, EU Green Deal and how both will drive public policy.
-P2 will try to provide a broader perspective on the SDGs by addressing how partnerships and ethical issues must be considered from inception when trying to define new solutions.
-P3 will focus on examples of tech companies that are already using the 4 KETs to deliver value and foster growth and how inverters oversee it.
-P4 will focus on how the new partnerships, eventually developed during the event, can be used to develop new approaches, influence public policy and apply to public funding.
+Plenary sessions focused on cross-cutting issues.
+P1 focused on the importance of the UN SDGs, EU Green Deal and how both will drive public policy.
+P2 tried to provide a broader perspective on the SDGs by addressing how partnerships and ethical issues must be considered from inception when trying to define new solutions.
+P3 focused on examples of tech companies that are already using the 4 KETs to deliver value and foster growth and how inverters oversee it.
+P4 focused on how the new partnerships, eventually developed during the event, can be used to develop new approaches, influence public policy and apply to public funding.

-The sectorial sessions of week 1 (H1, A1, M1, S1) will focus on identifying challenges in each domain, Health, Agrifood, Manufacturing and Sustainable Cities, which will support the technological solutions discussions of the second week (H2, A2, M2, S2).
+The sectorial sessions of week 1 (H1, A1, M1, S1) focused on identifying challenges in each domain, Health, Agrifood, Manufacturing and Sustainable Cities, which supported the technological solutions discussions of the second week (H2, A2, M2, S2).